BROOKLYN DODGERS

 While things on the field were a bit silly, the front office was growing and cultivating a crop of serious young players.
 Soon Ebbets Field would be home to a litany of legends, none more so than Jackie Robinson.

-Losing forged a toughness that manifested itself in the Dodgers' most glorious run of all - pennants in 1952-53-55-56.
+Losing forged a toughness that manifested itself in the Dodgers' most glorious run of all - pennants in 1952-53, 55-56.
 The 1953 team was most impressive, with Snider (.336, 42 HR, 126 RBI), Campanella (.312, 41 HR, 142 RBI), Furillo (.344, 21 HR, 92 RBI) and Hodges (.302, 31 HR, 122 RBI) in peak form.

-By 1957, O'Malley had negotiated, pleaded, and threatened New York City officials to help him find a new location to build a better ballpark.
+By 1957 O'Malley had negotiated, pleaded and threatened New York City officials to help him find a new location to build a better ballpark.
 Without the cooperation he felt he needed, O'Malley heeded the invitation of the Los Angeles city fathers who offered him everything he wanted.
 The era of baseball in Brooklyn came to a sad end as only 6,700 came to see Ebbets Field's swan song in September, 1957, as the Dodgers defeated Pittsburgh 2-0.

 LOS ANGELES DODGERS

-Koufax, whose career was cut short by an arthritic elbow, might well have put together the best six year span any pitcher has ever had.
-From 1961-66, he went 129-47, leading the league in wins in 1963-65-66, ERA from 1962-66, and strikeouts in 1961-63-65-66.
+Koufax, whose career was cut short by an arthritic elbow, might well have put together the best six-year span any pitcher has ever had.
+From 1961-66 he went 129-47, leading the league in wins in 1963, 65-66, ERA from 1962-66, and strikeouts in 1961, 63, 65-66.

-The Dodgers had one more magical season — 1988.
-They had little offense to speak of, but they did have Orel Hershiser, whose pitching exploits matched those of his Dodgers predecessors.
-He went 23-8 with an ERA of 2.26.
-He set a Major League record with 59 straight scoreless innings, pitching eight shutouts, six in a row in his last six starts.
-The Dodgers won the National League West, and beat a heavily favored New York Mets in the National League Championship Series.
-They capped the season with a near sweep (four games to one) of the heavily favored Oakland team in the World Series, with Kirk Gibson's memorable game winning pinch-hit home run setting the tone in Game One.
+The Dodgers won the National League West and beat the heavily favored New York Mets in the National League Championship Series.
+They capped the season with a near sweep (four games to one) of heavily favored Oakland in the World Series, with Kirk Gibson's memorable game winning pinch-hit home run setting the tone in Game One.

-They are also innovators of the first order, having led baseball's move to the west coast, broke the color barrier with Jackie Robinson, televised the first baseball game ever (at Ebbets Field in 1939) and introduced the batting helmet in 1941.
+They are also innovators of the first order, having led baseball's move to the west coast, broke the color barrier with Jackie Robinson, televised the first baseball game (at Ebbets Field in 1939) and introduced the batting helmet in 1941.

 "The City of Angels offered him (Walter O'Malley) more than the keys to the city - it gave him the keys to the kingdom.
 New York balked at twelve acres and Los Angeles enthusiastically proffered three-hundred acres.
 This is the biggest haul since the Brinks robbery." - Sportswriter Tim Cohane